gyulanemeth/bluefox.email/tools/content/link-checker.md

 # Free Link Checker

-**Validate your email links** and ensure your email content is working correctly with our comprehensive link checker tool.
+**Validate your email links** and ensure your email content is working correctly, before you hit the send!

 <LinkChecker />